igordejanovic/parglare/README.md

 - Declarative associativity and priority based conflict resolution for productions
   - See the `calc` example, or the quick intro bellow.
 - Lexical disambiguation strategy.
-  - The default strategy is longest-match first and then `str` over `regex` match (i.e. the most specific match).
-Terminal priority can be provided for override if necessary.
+  - The longest-match strategy is used first and then `str` over `regex` match (i.e. the most specific match).
+Terminal priority can be provided for further disambiguation if multiple regexes might match with the same length.
-- Semantic actions and default actions which builds the parse tree (controlled by `actions` and `default_actions` parameters for the `Parser` class).
+- Semantic actions and default (controlled by `actions` and `default_actions` parameters for the `Parser` class).
+  - If no action is specified for a given reduction, default will be called which will build nodes of a parse tree.
   - If no actions are provided and the default actions are explicitely disabled parser works as a recognizer, i.e. no reduction actions are called and the only output of the parser is whether the input was recognized or not.